zaatdev/site-contents/content-creator-marketing.md

 ### :paperclip: **Apply**
-**Status**: Open Currently accpecting application.
+**Status**: Open Currently accepting application.

 Send an email to [ghassan@zaat.dev](ghassan@zaat.dev) with the following:
-1. Your resume, and background...etc
+1. Your resume, and background.
 1. Your previous work, content you have created, blogs posts..etc
 1. Account that you are managing/ have managed.
 1. Letter of motivation. *Optional*
-1. Any other thing you think is relevant
+1. Any thing you think is relevant and might strengthen your position.

 Please note: *Only relevant applicants will be contacted back*